multycloud/multy-docs/blog/2022-06-06-iac-comparison/index.md

 CloudFormation is the odd one out compared to Terraform and Pulumi.
 Out of the three, it's the only one that's built for a single provider, AWS.
 That comes with its pros and cons.

 The obvious downside is that, with CloudFormation, you can mostly only deploy AWS resources.
-While with [CloudFormation Registry](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry.html) you can now deploy third-party resources, the options are severely limited when compared to a cloud-agnostic infrastructure tool.
+While with [CloudFormation Registry](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry.html) you can now deploy third-party resources, the options are severely limited when compared to the other infrastructure tools.
 Other disadvantages with CloudFormation are the fact that it's written in YAML, making it very hard to read and often times leads to having configuration files with thousands of lines.
 It also means simple functions and resource references becomes hard to easily implement.

 The benefits of CloudFormation are mostly its extensive set of examples and its common use throughout the AWS ecosystem such as [SAM](https://aws.amazon.com/serverless/sam/) and [Landing Zone](https://aws.amazon.com/solutions/implementations/aws-landing-zone/)

-Here is an example of deploying a virtual network using CloudFormation:
+Here is an example of deploying an AWS virtual network using CloudFormation:

 ```yaml
 Resources: